 Q. What are the different types of personas on Cisco ISE?

 - Policy Services Node (PSN)

 Depending on the size of your deployment all three personas can be run on the same device or spread across multiple devices for redundancy.

 Q. Explain the different types of personas on ISE?

 Policy Administration Node (PAN) is where the administrator will login to configure policies and make changes to the entire ISE system.
 Once configured on the PAN the changes are pushed out to the policy services nodes.
-It handles all system-related configurations and can be configured as standalone, primary or secondary.
+It handles all system-related configurations and can be configured as standalone, primary, or secondary.

 Monitoring Node (MnT) is where all the logs are collected and where report generation occurs.
 Every event that occurs within the ISE topology is logged to the monitoring node you can then generate reports showing the current status of connected devices and unknown devices on your network.

-Policy Services Node (PSN) is the contact point into the network.
+Policy Services Node (PSN) is the contact point in the network.
 Each switch is configured to query a radius server to get the policy decision to apply to the network port the radius server is the PSN.
 In larger deployments, you use multiple PSN’s to spread the load of all the network requests.
 The PSN provides network access, posture, guest access, client provisioning, and profiling services.
 There must be at least one PSN in a distributed setup.

 Q. How can we deploy ISE?

-ISE can be either deployed on a physical appliance or Virtual Machine that enables the creation and enforcement of access policies for endpoint devices connected to a company’s network.
+ISE can be either deployed on a physical appliance or a Virtual Machine that enables the creation and enforcement of access policies for endpoint devices connected to a company’s network.